Challenge Your DWI Charge

 Prescription DWIs Are Largely Based on Assumption

 With regard to DWI prescription medication cases, the charges often rely on the assumption and judgment of a police officer.
-What this means is that with a good DWI lawyer to craft you a strong defense, you may be able to fight these charges to the point they are reduced or dropped.
+What this means is that with our good DWI lawyer to craft you a strong defense, you may be able to fight these charges to the point they are reduced or dropped.

 Defenses to a Prescription DWI Charge